Automated Speed Enforcement

 Other traffic calming measures

 As part of Vision Zero, we use different approaches to manage driving speeds on Regional roads.
-Some examples of approaches include speed display signs and centerline bollards.
+This includes speed display signs and flexible bollards placed in the centre of the road to create a gateway.

 Automated speed enforcement is an effective tool used alongside these other approaches.
-Speed bumps are not recommended on Regional roads because they are built to carry greater traffic volumes and faster-travelling commercial trucks.
+Speed bumps are not used on Regional roads because they are designed to carry more traffic and larger trucks that move at higher speeds.

 Costs

-The Automated Speed Enforcement program has been cost-neutral so far.
-This means that the program costs, such as signs, cameras and ticket processing, have been offset by fines over the course of a full budget year.
-In the future, if collected fines are more than operational costs, the funds must be reinvested into road safety initiatives that protect the public.
-These funds cannot be used for any other purpose.
+Fines collected by automated enforcement are first used to offset program costs.
+This includes signs, cameras and ticket processing.
+If collected fines are more than operational costs, the funds must be directly re-invested into road safety initiatives that protect the public.
+Funds cannot be used for any other purpose.
 This maintains the program's integrity and ensures enforcement is not tied to a financial incentive.

 Testing and verification of cameras